dialohq/ipman/README.md

 # IPMan - IPSec Connection Manager for Kubernetes

-IPMan is a Kubernetes operator that simplifies the management of IPSec connections in your cluster.
-It automates the setup and configuration of secure VPN tunnels between your Kubernetes nodes and remote endpoints using StrongSwan.
+IPMan is a Kubernetes operator that simplifies the management of IPSec connections, enabling secure communication between your Kubernetes workloads and the outside world.
+It automates the setup and configuration of IPSec VPN tunnels using StrongSwan, making it easy to expose pods to external networks securely.

 ## What IPMan Does